Shemahmforash/playcert/README.md

 # Playcert
-Playcert is a python app that aims in creating playlists based on the concerts around you
+Playcert is a python app that aims in creating spotify playlists based on the concerts around you.

 ## Installation
 In order to use this app, you need to clone it and then install its requirements: `pip install -r requirements.txt`.
 You will also need to get keys from eventful and echonest and set them in environment variables: 'ECHONEST\_KEY' and 'EVENTFUL\_KEY'.